danpeig/node-red-meshtastic-msg/README.md

 - `msg.payload` (string): text content of the message

 ## Receive status node

-Receive the status code of the Meshtastic device
+Receive the status code and connection status of the Meshtastic device

 ### Outputs
+- `msg` (json): object with all status data

-- `msg.payload` (integer): status code of the device
+- `msg.payload`(integer): status code of the device
+- `msg.text` (text): status label

+### Status codes
+- 0: idle
+- 1: restarting
+- 2: disconnected
+- 3: connecting
+- 4: reconnecting
+- 5: connected
+- 6: configuring
+- 7: configured
+- 8: error

 ## Receive event node
 This node will watch for the defined event and output the payload received.